SELECTED TALKS & COMMENTARIES

 Cognition is not a natural kind

-Workshop on natural kinds and cognitive science hosted by York University in York, Ontario.
-June 2019.
+(28) Workshop on natural kinds and cognitive science hosted by York University in Toronto, Ontario.
+June 2019

 Reportability does not entail consciousness: A study of two cases